benbraou/flex-layout-wiki/fxShow-API.md

 ### Overlapping Responsive API Usages

 When multiple overlapping breakpoint aliases are used, the one with the largest range wins.

 Consider:

 ```html
 <div fxShow="true" fxShow.gt-xs="true" fxShow.gt-md="false" ></div>
 ```

-when the media range for `md` activates, then **both** `gt-md` and `gt-xs` will match.
+When the media range for `md` activates, then **both** `gt-md` and `gt-xs` responsive usages ^ will match.
 But `gt-xs` matches **last** so that value will be used and therefore the div element will be shown.

 ### Combine Uses of fxShow + fxHide